-The 2029 Notes are guaranteed by certain of the Company's future wholly-owned domestic subsidiaries (if any) on a lender, senior secured basis.
-The 2029 Notes and the guarantees (if any), together with any future indebtedness secured on a pari passu basis with the 2029 Notes and the guarantees (if any), are secured by a first priority lien on substantially all of the assets of the Company and the guarantors (if any), subject to provide certain exceptions.
+The 2029 Notes are guaranteed by certain of the Company's future wholly-owned domestic subsidiaries (if any) on a senior secured basis.
+The 2029 Notes and the guarantees (if any), together with any future indebtedness secured on a pari passu basis with the 2029 Notes and the guarantees (if any), are secured by a first priority lien on substantially all of the assets of the Company and the guarantors (if any), subject to certain exceptions.

 On or after March 1, 2025, the Company may redeem the 2029 Notes at its option, in whole at any time or in part from time to time, at the following redemption prices (expressed as percentages of principal amount) plus accrued and unpaid interest, to, but excluding, the applicable redemption date (subject to the right of holders of record of the relevant record date to receive interest due on the relevant interest payment date), if redeemed during the following periods: March 1, 2025 to (but excluding) March 1, 2026 - 113.0%; March 1, 2026 to (but excluding) October 1, 2026 - 106.5%; and October 1, 2026 and thereafter - 100.0%.
-In addition, prior to March 1, 2025, the Company may redeem the 2029 Notes at its option, in whole at any time or in part from time to time, at a revolving line redemption price equal to 100% of credit the principal amount of the 2029 Notes redeemed plus the applicable premium as of, and accrued and unpaid interest to, but excluding, the applicable redemption date (subject to the right of holders of record of the relevant record date to receive interest due on the relevant interest payment date).
-Notwithstanding the foregoing, at any time and from time to time on or prior to March 1, 2025, the Company may redeem in the aggregate up to \$50 million.
-Advances 40% of the original aggregate principal amount of the 2029 Notes (calculated after giving effect to the issuance of any PIK payments) with the net proceeds of one or more equity offerings to the extent the net cash proceeds thereof are contributed to the common equity capital of the Company or are used to purchase capital stock (other than disqualified stock) of the Company, at a redemption price of 113.0%, plus accrued and unpaid interest, to, but excluding, the applicable redemption date (subject to the right of holders of record on the line of credit bear relevant record date to receive interest payable monthly due on the relevant interest payment date), provided at a variable annual rate equal to the greater least 60% of the prime rate plus 0.50% or 4.25%.
-The credit facility was set original aggregate principal amount of the 2029 Notes (calculated after giving effect to expire any PIK payments) remains outstanding after each such redemption.
+In addition, prior to March 1, 2025, the Company may redeem the 2029 Notes at its option, in whole at any time or in part from time to time, at a redemption price equal to 100% of the principal amount of the 2029 Notes redeemed plus the applicable premium as of, and accrued and unpaid interest to, but excluding, the applicable redemption date (subject to the right of holders of record of the relevant record date to receive interest due on the relevant interest payment date).
+Notwithstanding the foregoing, at any time and from time to time on or prior to March 1, 2025, the Company may redeem in the aggregate up to 40% of the original aggregate principal amount of the 2029 Notes (calculated after giving effect to the issuance of any PIK payments) with the net proceeds of one or more equity offerings to the extent the net cash proceeds thereof are contributed to the common equity capital of the Company or are used to purchase capital stock (other than disqualified stock) of the Company, at a redemption price of 113.0%, plus accrued and unpaid interest, to, but excluding, the applicable redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date), provided at least 60% of the original aggregate principal amount of the 2029 Notes (calculated after giving effect to any PIK payments) remains outstanding after each such redemption.

-A schedule of the Company's future maturities for the 2029 Notes with interest components included in April 2023.
-In April 2023 the Company signed an amendment with the lender to extend the credit facility through June 2023.
-As of June 30, 2023, \$0 had been drawn on the Revolving Credit Agreement, and the credit facility has expired and was not renewed. principal, is as follows (in thousands):
+A schedule of the Company's future maturities for the 2029 Notes with interest components included in principal, is as follows (in thousands):

-Fiscal Year Amount
+Fiscal Year Fiscal Year Amount

-2029 Notes
+2029 Notes Fiscal Year

-2024 through 2028 \$ -
+2024 through 2028 2029 Notes

+2029

+2029

-2029 166,592
+2029

-Total expected payments at maturity 166,592
+Total expected payments at maturity

-Less unamortized debt issuance costs and debt premium, net (3,801)
+Less unamortized debt issuance costs and debt premium, net

-Less amounts related to PIK interest (31,592)
+Less amounts related to PIK interest

-Net carrying amount \$ 131,199
+Net carrying amount